DuwanSierra/DuwanSierra/README.md

 ### Hi there 👋

-🔭 I’m currently working on http://caninoamigoshop.tk/ freelance project
+🔭 I’m currently working on http://caninoamigoshop.tk/ freelance project, This project is developed in Angular 9 and Spring Boot.
+Hosted on Amazon AWS Elastic Beanstalk, an instance of Apache Tomcat, it also implements the Amazon S3 and Amazon RDS services.

 ⚡ I am working at Solredes SAS